parkuman/pocketcms/README.md

 # Instructions

-By installing PocketCMS, you are essentially also installing [PocketBase](https://pocketbase.io) with some additional features and an additional .
-The instructions are therefore very similar to PocketBase's.
+By installing PocketCMS, you are essentially also installing [PocketBase](https://pocketbase.io) with some additional features adn an additional embedded single-page-application acting as the CMS admin portal.
+The instructions for deploying are therefore very similar to PocketBase's.

 To run as a standalone application, download the prebuilt executable from the Releases page.
 Once downloaded, extract the archive and run `./pocketcms serve` in the extracted directory.